glondu/belenios/README.md

 ### Overview of the web server

-A sample web server can be run with the `demo/run-server.sh` script.
+A sample web server can be run with the `demo/run-server.sh` script, from the compiled source tree.

 Here is an excerpt of the sample configuration file: